San Francisco Bay Area: Demographics

-The Asian-American population in the Bay Area is one of the largest in the United States.
+The Asian-American population in the Bay Area is one of the largest in North America.
 Asian-Americans make up the plurality in two major counties in the Bay Area: Santa Clara County and Alameda County.
 The largest Asian-American groups were those of Chinese (7.9%), Filipino (5.1%), Indian (3.3%), Vietnamese (2.5%), and Japanese (0.9%) heritage.
-Daly City has the highest proportion of Asian-American residents (58.4%) in a large U.S. city outside of Hawaii.
 Asian Americans also constitute a majority in Cupertino, Fremont, Milpitas, Union City and significant populations in Dublin, Foster City, Hercules, Millbrae, San Ramon, Saratoga, Sunnyvale and Santa Clara.
 The cities of San Jose and San Francisco had the third and fourth most Asian-American residents in the United States.
 In San Francisco, Chinese Americans constitute 21.4% of the population and constitute the single largest ethnic group in the city.
 The Bay Area is home to over 382,950 Filipino Americans, one of the largest communities of Filipino people outside of the Philippines with the largest proportion of Filipino Americans concentrating themselves within American Canyon, Daly City, Fairfield, Hercules, South San Francisco, Union City and Vallejo.
 Santa Clara county, and increasingly the East Bay, house a significant Indian American community.
-There are more than 100,000 people of Vietnamese ancestry residing within San Jose city limits, the largest Vietnamese population of any city in the world outside of Vietnam.
+There are more than 100,000 people of Vietnamese ancestry residing within San Jose city limits, the largest Vietnamese population of any city proper outside Vietnam.
 In addition, there is a sizable community of Korean Americans in Santa Clara county, where San Jose is located.
-East Bay cities such as Richmond and Oakland, and the North Bay city of Santa Rosa, have plentiful populations of Laotian and Cambodians in certain neighborhoods.
+East Bay cities such as Richmond, San Pablo, and Oakland, and the North Bay city of Santa Rosa, have plentiful populations of Laotian and Cambodians in certain neighborhoods.

 Pacific Islanders such as Samoans and Tongans have the largest presence in East Palo Alto, where they constitute over 7% of the population.
+San Bruno also has a large Tongan population and so does San Mateo and South San Francisco, which also have smaller communities of Samoans.
+The Visitacion Valley has a designated Pacific Islander district and Samoan and Tongans have a presence in Southeast San Francisco and Daly City's Bayshore neighborhood.

 The African-American population of San Francisco was formerly substantial, had a thriving jazz scene and was known as "Harlem of the West."
 While black residents formed one-seventh of the city's population in 1970, today they have mostly moved to parts of the East Bay and North Bay, including Antioch, Fairfield and out of the Bay Area entirely.
 The South Park neighborhood of Santa Rosa was once home to a primarily black community until the 1980s, when many Latino immigrants settled in the area.
 Other cities with large numbers of African Americans include Vallejo (28%), Richmond (26%), East Palo Alto (17%) and the CDP of Marin City (38%).
+Suisun City and Vacaville both have African American populations that have accelerated in population since the 2000s.
+There are also Eritrean, Ethiopian and Nigerian communities.